 The Toolchain Sprawl Problem in Neocloud Infrastructure

-As companies adopt more cloud infrastructure, they often end up using a mix of platforms such as Amazon Web Services, Google Cloud, and Microsoft Azure.
-That can help teams scale, but it also creates complexity.
+As companies adopt more cloud infrastructure, they frequently utilize a mix of platforms such as Amazon Web Services, Google Cloud, and Microsoft Azure to construct complex hybrid architectures.
+While multiple providers aid scalability, the approach inherently creates architectural complexity.
 Each platform has its own processes, controls, and workflows, which makes it harder for systems to work together smoothly, especially as teams integrate GPU cloud services into their environments.

 Many businesses still rely on traditional cloud providers, traditional cloud platforms, and traditional hyperscalers because those systems remain central to daily operations.
 At the same time, customer demand is pushing organizations to become more flexible.
-That tension can expose gaps in operational maturity, especially when these environments expand faster than teams can coordinate them.
+These compounding pressures frequently expose gaps in operational maturity, especially when these environments expand faster than teams can coordinate them.

 Neocloud Infrastructure vs. Traditional Cloud

 Traditional cloud services operate within their own isolated ecosystems.
 Platforms like AWS or Microsoft Azure provide massive computing power but force users to rely heavily on their specific proprietary tools.
-Neocloud infrastructure acts differently by sitting above these individual providers to serve as an orchestration layer.
+Neocloud providers supply specialized physical infrastructure built specifically for high-intensity GPU workloads.

-A neocloud model focuses on connecting disparate platforms rather than locking data into a single vendor.
-Organizations gain the freedom to run specific workloads, including machine learning models, where they perform best while managing everything from a unified control plane.
+Orchestration software like Itential connects these specialized hardware environments with traditional platforms to prevent data lock-in.
+Organizations gain the freedom to run specific workloads, including machine learning models and generative AI applications, where they perform best while managing everything from a unified control plane.

 Itential focuses on helping enterprises connect systems instead of replacing them.
 That matters for organizations working across a limited set of vendors while also trying to support older systems and newer platforms at the same time.